Andrej-Antipov/Asrock-Z690-PG-Reptide-hackintosh/README.md

 # Asrock-Z690-PG-Reptide-hackintosh
 EFI OpenCore and Clover Folders

 Attention!
-If you have RX5700 (XT) graphics card, you have to use the nameframe (ATI,Adder) to avoid WindowServer crashes!
+If you have RX5700 (XT) graphics card, you may have to use the nameframe (ATI,Adder) to avoid WindowServer crashes!

 ## Hardware configuration:
 * CPU: i5-13600kf RaptorLake (Undervolted)